-The SEGL application includes providing basic contact information, writing samples, two teacher recommendations, a parent/guardian statement, a graded paper, and a transcript.
+The SEGL application includes basic contact information, writing samples, two teacher ecommendations, a parent/guardian statement, a graded paper, and a transcript.

-To start, we are interested in students who want to attend SEGL to shape themselves into ethical leaders who will create positive change in our world.
-Additionally, students who are accepted into our community must demonstrate that they are capable of and motivated for advanced, college-preparatory academic work.
-Whether your school has many resources or few, your academic record must show that you have taken full advantage of them.
-Your record must show a willingness to live by SEGL’s social contract: Because you will be given significant trust and responsibility from the beginning of the semester, you must not have a significant history of dishonest and/or irresponsible behavior—academic or otherwise.
-Among other ethical considerations, you must be willing to spend your time at the school drug and alcohol free (please do not apply if you think you might be tempted to break this rule!).
-Finally, your personal essays and your teacher recommendations must show a commitment to the mission of our school.
+We are interested in students with a clear commitment to fulfilling the mission of our school.
+Your academic record must show that you have taken full advantage of your school’s resources: successful applicants demonstrate that they are capable of and motivated for advanced, college-preparatory academic work.
+And you must be excited to add your background and values to a diverse and welcoming community.
+Finally, your record must also show a willingness to live by SEGL’s social contract.
+You will be given significant trust and responsibility here, and so you must not have a significant history of dishonest and/or irresponsible behavior.
+In particular, you must be willing to spend your time at the school drug and alcohol free (please do not apply if you might be tempted to break this rule!).

-SEGL strives to have a need-blind admissions policy, meaning we do not factor family circumstances into admissions decisions.
-We additionally strive to meet the demonstrated financial need of all admitted students.
+SEGL strives to have a need-blind admissions policy (meaning we do not factor family circumstances into admissions decisions), and we meet the full demonstrated financial need of all admitted students.
 Families who seek financial aid should file Parent Financial Statements with the School and Student Service for Financial Aid (SSS), a program of the National Association of Independent Schools (NAIS), by February 15.
 Financial aid grants are provided with admissions decisions in mid-March.
 SEGL will also work with families to address circumstances that the SSS does not highlight, as well as “hidden” expenses like transit to/from campus and business attire.
-For more information, please visit our Tuition and Financial Assistance page
+For more information, please visit our Tuition and Financial Assistance page.

-Students need a valid passport for both our Johannesburg, South Africa and London, England programs.
+Students need a valid passport for both our Johannesburg and London programs.
 The passport expiration date must be at least 6 months after the program concludes.